 11. Labor Policies and Practices

-Despite an economic slowdown in 2019, unemployment among UAE citizens remains low.
-Expatriates, who represent over 85 percent of the country’s 9.6 million residents, account for more than 95 percent of private sector workers.
+Despite a pandemic-induced economic slowdown in 2020, unemployment among UAE citizens remains low.
+Labor force participation was only 47.6% among UAE citizens in 2019.
+Despite significant departures of foreign workers during the pandemic, expatriates represent over 88.5 percent of the country’s 9.6 million residents, accounting for more than 95 percent of private sector workers.
 As a result, there would be large labor shortages in all sectors of the economy if not for expatriate workers.
 Most expatriate workers derive their legal residency status from their employment.

 Under UAE labor law, employers must pay severance to workers who complete one year or more of service except in cases of termination under certain conditions described in Article 120 of the federal labor law, which relate to misconduct by workers.
 Expatriate workers do not receive UAE government unemployment insurance.
 Termination of UAE nationals in most situations requires prior approval from the Ministry of Human Resources and Emiratization.

-A guest worker system generally guarantees transportation back to country of origin at the conclusion of employment.
-There have been no reports of excessively onerous visa, residence, work permit, or similar requirements inhibiting mobility of employees.
-In June 2018, the UAE cabinet approved a revamped repatriation scheme to replace the USD 817 guarantee employers had to deposit per worker.
-Under the new system, repatriation insurance costs USD 16 per year per employee.
-In November 2018, the UAE cabinet approved five-year residence visas for investors who purchase property worth USD 1.4 million or more, and 10-year residence visas for individuals who invest USD 2.8 million in a business.
-The government also introduced new visas for entrepreneurs, and specialized talent in science, medicine and specialized technical fields.
-In 2018, the Ministry of Human Resources and Emiratization introduced a part-time work permit, allowing employees who live in the UAE on a work visa to undertake part-time jobs and to work for multiple employers simultaneously.
+Five-year residence visas are available for investors who purchase property worth USD 1.4 million or more, and 10-year residence visas are available for individuals who invest USD 2.8 million in a business.
+The government also provides visas for entrepreneurs and specialized talent in science, medicine, and specialized technical fields.
+Employees who live in the UAE on a sponsored work visa can undertake part-time jobs and to work for multiple employers simultaneously to earn additional income.

 Federal Law No. 8 of 1980 prohibits labor unions.
 The law also prohibits public sector employees, security guards, and migrant workers from striking, and allows employers to suspend private sector workers for doing so.
-In addition, employers have the ability to cancel the contracts of striking workers, which can lead to deportation.
+In addition, employers can cancel the contracts of striking workers, which can lead to deportation.
 According to government statistics, there were approximately 30 to 60 strikes per year between 2012 and 2015, the last year for which data is available.
-In December 2019, construction workers in Abu Dhabi engaged in an hours-long strike, claiming they had not been paid in months and that each was owed over USD 3,400.
+In December 2019, construction workers in Abu Dhabi engaged in an hours-long strike, claiming they had not been paid in months and that each was owed over USD $3,400.
 The police intervened to defuse the protests and arrested some of the workers for resisting.
 Mediation plays a central role in resolving labor disputes.
-The federal Ministry of Human Resources and Emiratization (MHRE) and local police forces maintain telephone hotlines for labor dispute and complaint submissions.
-The MHRE manages 11 centers around the UAE that provide mediation services between employers and employees.
+The federal Ministry of Human Resources and Emiratization and local police forces maintain telephone hotlines for labor dispute and complaint submissions.
+MOHRE manages 11 centers around the UAE that provide mediation services between employers and employees.
 Disputes not resolved by the Ministry of Human Resources and Emiratization move to the labor court system.

-The MHRE inspects company workplaces and company-provided worker accommodations to ensure compliance with UAE law.
+The MOHRE inspects company workplaces and company-provided worker accommodations to ensure compliance with UAE law.
 Emirate-level government bodies, including the Dubai Municipality, also carry out regular inspections.
-The MHRE also enforces a mid-day break from 12:30 p.m. – 3:00 p.m. during the extremely hot summer months.
-The federally-mandated Wage Protection System (WPS) monitors and requires electronic transfer of wages to approximately 4.5 million private sector workers (about 95 percent of the total private sector workforce).
+The MOHRE also enforces a mid-day break from 12:30 p.m. – 3:00 p.m. during the extremely hot summer months.
+The federally-mandated Wages Protection System (WPS) monitors and requires electronic transfer of wages to approximately 4.5 million private sector workers (about 95 percent of the total private sector workforce).
 There are reports that small private construction and transport companies work around the WPS to pay workers less than their contractual salaries.
-Domestic workers are not paid through the WPS, although the UAE governments hopes to incorporate them into the system beginning in the third quarter of 2020.
+In 2020 the UAE began a pilot program to begin integrating domestic workers into the WPS.
+Currently, less than one percent of domestic workers are enrolled in WPS.

 The multi-agency National Committee to Combat Human Trafficking is the federal body tasked with monitoring and preventing human trafficking, including forced labor.
 Child labor is illegal and rare in the UAE.
-The UAE continues to participate in the Abu Dhabi Dialogue, engage in the Colombo Process, and partner with other multilateral organizations such as the International Organization for Migration and International Labor Organization in regard to labor exploitation and human trafficking.
+The UAE continues to participate in the Abu Dhabi Dialogue, engage in the Colombo Process, and partner with other multilateral organizations such as the International Organization for Migration and the United Nations Office on Drugs and Crime regarding labor exploitation and human trafficking.